AndrewBudziszek/bitcoin-ticker-esp8266/README.md

 Bitcoin Ticker is Arduino code for `ESP8266` boards.
 This ticker displays the price of Bitcoin/USD and idicates whether the crypto currency went up or down.
 The price data comes from the CoinMarketCap API.

-(FYI - there are affliliate links here to hardware you might need.)

 # Components
 * <a target="_blank" href="https://amzn.to/3GizcZD">0.96 Inch OLED Module 128x64 SSD1306</a>
 * <a target="_blank" href="https://amzn.to/4jI4k3m">ESP8266 Mini D1 Module</a>